2010 and 2011 VW Golf TDI FAQ, forum, and buying checklist

 drag coefficient .304 .31 .31 .33

 The VW Golf got more features from the change from the 2009 mk5 body to the 2010 mk6 body.
-Oddly, the 2011 mk6 Jetta lost features compared to the 2010 mk5 Jetta.
+The 2011 mk6 Jetta lost features compared to the 2010 mk5 Jetta.
 There are a number of features on the Golf that you can't get on Jetta like optional HID headlights, the standard independent rear suspension, or no sunroof (if you don't like sunroofs).
 However, the Jetta has standard vinyl leatherette interior whereas the Golf has only black cloth (leather available in Canada).

 Comparison of other misc features